Barry Morgan (bishop): Ordained ministry

 Morgan was ordained in the Church in Wales as a deacon in 1972 and as a priest in 1973.
-He was a curate in the parish of St Andrews Major with Michaelston-le-Pit.
+He was a curate in the parish of St Andrews Major with Michaelston-le-Pit in the Vale of Glamorgan.
 He then moved to become chaplain and lecturer at St Michael's College and the University of Wales in Cardiff.
 Subsequent appointments include warden of the Church Hostel Bangor; chaplain and lecturer in theology at the University of Wales Bangor; Director of Ordinands and in-service training advisor in the Diocese of Bangor; and Rector of Wrexham.
 From 1986 to 1993 he was Archdeacon of Merioneth.

 In 1992 he was elected Bishop of Bangor; he was consecrated on 9 January 1993 at St Asaph Cathedral and then, in 1999 translated to become Bishop of Llandaff.
 He was elected in April 2003 to become Archbishop of Wales, remaining also Bishop of Llandaff; he took office upon the confirmation of his election in May 2003, and was ceremonially inaugurated on 12 July 2003 in Llandaff Cathedral.

 In August 2016 Morgan announced he would retire as Archbishop of Wales and Bishop of Llandaff on 31 January 2017 to coincide with his 70th birthday as required by the Constitution of the Church in Wales.

 Other appointments

 Morgan has served on the Central Committee of the World Council of Churches and served on the Primates Standing Committee of the Anglican Communion.
 He was a member of the Lambeth Commission which produced the Windsor Report 2004.

 Morgan is currently Pro-Chancellor of the University of Wales, a fellow of University of Wales Institute, Cardiff and was until recently president of the Welsh Centre for International Affairs.
 He chaired an inquiry on behalf of Shelter Cymru on homelessness in Wales.

+In 2013, Morgan was elected a Fellow of the Learned Society of Wales.